-North Central Missouri College does not discriminate on the basis of race, color, national origin, sex, disability, religion, age, genetic information, veteran status, ancestry, gender identity or expression, or sexual orientation in its programs and activities as required by Title IX of the Educational Amendments of 1972; the Americans with Disabilities Act of 1990; Section 504 of the Rehabilitation Act of 1973; Title VII of the Civil Rights Act of 1964; discrimination prohibited by Title IV Public Law 88-352, 1964; Public Law 88-380, 1972; the Age Discrimination Act; andother applicable statutes and College policies.
+North Central Missouri College is committed to a policy of educational equity.
+NCMC admits students, grants financial aid and scholarships, conducts all educational programs, activities, and employment practices without discriminating on the basis of race, color, national origin, sex, disability, religion, age, genetic information, veteran status, ancestry, gender identity or expression, or sexual orientation as required by Title IX of the Educational Amendments of 1972; the Americans with Disabilities Act of 1990; Section 503 and 504 of the Rehabilitation Act of 1973; Title VI/VII of the Civil Rights Act of 1964; discrimination prohibited by Title IV Public Law 88-352, 1964; Public Law 88-380, 1972; the Age Discrimination Act; and other applicable statutes and College policies.
+NCMC also provides equal access to the Boy Scouts and other designated youth groups.
 NCMC prohibits sexual harassment, including sexual violence.

-Title IX prohibits a recipient from discriminating on the basis of sex in admissions, recruitment, financial aid, academic programs, activities, student treatment and services, counseling and guidance, discipline, classroom assignment, grading, vocational education, recreation, physical education, athletics, housing, use of buildings, and employment.
+NCMC does not discriminate on the basis of sex in admissions, recruitment, financial aid, academic programs, activities, student treatment and services, counseling and guidance, discipline, classroom assignment, grading, vocational education, recreation, physical education, athletics, housing, use of buildings, and employment.
 The Supreme Court also has concluded that sexual harassment violates Title IX, Franklin vs. Gwinnett County Pub.Sch., 503 U.S. 60 (1992).

-Printed materials/brochures shall contain the following statement:
+FOR PRINTED MATERIALS/BROCHURESPrinted materials/brochures shall contain the following statement: